Tardive Dystonia Medication

 Medication Summary

 Tardive dystonia may improve or, rarely, resolve, after discontinuation of neuroleptics; however, the condition is often permanent.
-Treatment with medications include dopamine-depleting agents, dopamine receptor blocking agents, and anticholinergics.
-There is a case report of clonazepam being added to clozapine with success, but otherwise there is no evidence that benzodiazepines are particularly useful in this condition.
+Medications used for treatment include dopamine-depleting agents, dopamine receptor blocking agents, and anticholinergics.
 Local botulinum toxin injections have been useful for well-chosen focal dystonias.

 Dopamine-depleting agents